VaitaR/awesome-web3-services/README.md

 # Awesome Web3 Services

 ## Introduction
 Welcome to the Awesome Web3 Services repository!
-This page is dedicated to providing a comprehensive list of Web3 services and tools that are useful for web3 problem solve and analytics.
+This page is dedicated to providing a comprehensive list of Web3 services, tools and solutions for various problems in the blockchain ecosystem.

 ## Table of Contents
 - [Introduction](#introduction)